manchunlam/backbone/README.md

 Routes can have no params, one params, multiple params, and optional params.
 Each route invoke a specific defined function.

-Please see `app-router.js', and its `console.log` output.
+Please see `app-router.js`, and its `console.log` output.

-If there are optional params, the "standard" route can share the same function.
+If there are optional params, the "standard" route, and the "with optional param" route can share the same function.
 We just just have to check if the optional param is `null`.

+Please see `sameFunction()` in `app-router.js`.